Student outcome and experience measures

 There is a data quality issue known to affect the identification of full-time students in 2022-23, where the mode of study reported for some entrants to short courses means that they may not be correctly classified as full-time.

-At this stage, the impact of this issue is limited to access indicators in the access and participation dashboard.
+At this stage, the impact of this issue is limited to counts of students in the size and shape data dashboards, and access indicators in the access and participation dashboard.

 There is a data quality issue known to affect partnership arrangements data for this provider, where some students who were registered at a different provider were erroneously recorded by that provider as under a validation arrangement with Teesside University.

-At this stage, the impact of this issue is limited to student outcome indicators shown in the partnerships view of the provider’s student population.
+At this stage, the impact of this issue is limited to counts of students in the size and shape data dashboards where these are broken down by partnership arrangements, and any student outcome indicators shown in the partnerships view of the provider’s student population.

 There is a data quality issue in this provider’s 2022-23 data that is known to have impacted on how the continuation outcomes are determined for full-time entrants to undergraduate courses with postgraduate components in 2021-22.